Ginger Turmeric Tea Recipe

 Makes 2 cups

-I first learned of this flavorful, invigorating drink as a caffeine-free way to begin the day.
+I first learned of this flavorful, invigorating Ginger Turmeric Tea Recipe as a caffeine-free way to begin the day.
 Both ginger and turmeric are proven herbal allies.
-Ginger is useful in relieving an array of digestive symptoms, ranging from cramps to motion sickness and indigestion.
+The health benefits of ginger range from relieving cramps and motion sickness to calming indigestion.
 It’s antimicrobial and antioxidant.
-Turmeric is the main ingredient in Indian curry.
+Indian curry classicalyy utilizes copious amounts of tumeric, although the classic bread and butter pickle recipe also includes turmeric .
 It is not a ‘hot’ spice, but has balanced, earthy flavors with peppery undertones.
-Turmeric is used in Ayurvedic medicine, and is known to have many health benefits, including protecting the liver against toxins and lowering cholesterol.
+The health benefits of turmeric are valued by Ayurvedic medicine, and it is known to protecting the liver against toxins and help lower cholesterol.
 Additionally, it is anti-inflammatory and antibiotic.
-This tea is truly a health-promoting addition to your diet – at any time of the day!
+This balanced, drinkable, ginger turmeric tea recipe combines health benefits of ginger and the health benefits of turmeric – to create a truly delicious pick-me-up, anytime of the day!

 ½ teaspoon freshly grated ginger, about ¼-inch of a 1-inch diameter root (peel before grating if conventionally grown)